B

 These dogs are highly intelligent and have a boundlessly friendly personality with those they know.
 They’re suspicious of unfamiliar humans and animals, though, and will check strangers out by barking and sniffing.
 If strangers pass the test, these dogs snap back to their best behavior again relatively quickly.
 These canines love to work.
 Since you probably won’t have a herd of sheep to put at their disposal, you’ll need to satisfy this urge by playing frequent games of fetch and devising other pastimes for them.

-Although this canine’s temperament is gentle and loving, its sheer size is a trait that can be intimidating for owners without much prior canine experience, however, and for that reason, this crossbreed is not recommended for first-time dog owners.
+Although this canine’s temperament is gentle and loving, its sheer size is a trait that can be intimidating for owners without much prior canine experience; however, for that reason, this crossbreed is not recommended for first-time dog owners.
 German shepherds can be stubborn, and some Euro mountain sheparnese dogs inherit this behavior.
 To counteract this tendency toward truculence, training and socialization should be started early.

 Care